swagtop/bevy-flake/docs/config.md

 rest of the wrapper script.
 It could be used to extend `bevy-flake` functionality across all things it wraps.

-## Wrapper

-### Configuring the wrapper

-If you dislike any of the stuff happening in the wrapper, you have the oppertunity to override anything that was done with the `extraScript` attribute.

 ```nix
 bf = bevy-flake.configure {
   extraScript = ''